Packaging for eCommerce | Unboxing what you need to know

 If you’re not doing all of the packaging yourself (a bit more on that in a minute), as a local eCommerce business, you’ve got a few companies to help you along the way.
 Based on what you’re selling, here are some options:

-- Constantia Afripack – A part of Constantia Flexibles, choose them if you’re after the best in flexible packaging.
-They specialise in confectionery, soups, sauces, and HPC industries.
-They also provide custom packaging services.
+• Constantia Afripack: Forms part of Constantia Flexibles.
+Choose them if you’re after the best in flexible packaging.
+They specialise in confectionery, soups, sauces, and High Performance Computing (HPC) industries.
+They provide custom packaging services.

-- Nampak Divfood – Africa’s leading food packaging company, they offer metal, glass, paper, and plastic packaging.
-Their main aim product types include food and beverage, household and industrial goods, cosmetics, and toiletries.
+• Nampak Divfood: Africa’s leading food packaging company, they offer metal, glass, paper, and plastic packaging.
+Their main product types for packaging include food and beverage, household and industrial goods, cosmetics, and toiletries.

-- Mpact Packaging – As the largest paper and plastics packaging and recycling company in South Africa, they offer the most extensive landscape of large-scale packaging options.
+• Mpact Packaging: As the largest paper and plastics packaging and recycling company in South Africa, they offer the most extensive array of large-scale packaging options.

 Do-it-yourself packaging solutions